Bodies

 BAILEY

-While dance is many things, it is also true that it is not many others.
-Between paychecks with not enough zeros, extreme internal (and external) competition, the constant fear of injury, and the eternal looming knowledge of entropy as it pertains to an aging body, professional dance is not the most stable of career paths.
-Bailey is slowly learning that passion is a privilege and only a single value in a world of many.
+While dance, as stated above, is many things, it is also true that it is not many others, most notably, a stable career path.
+Between paychecks with not enough zeros, extreme internal and external competition, the constant fear of injury, and the eternal awareness of one’s slowly aging body, Bailey has been slowly steeping in anxious agitation for quite some time.

-While he is an all around solid dancer with a genuine respect for the craft, on some level he is aware that the pursuit of greatness is not one that brings happiness.
-However, as that thought is still only just teetering on the lip of consciousness, he still has yet to realize why it is he doesn’t feel happy or secure with his life at Wolf Street.
+While he is an all around solid dancer with a genuine respect and passion for the craft, he is vaguely aware of the fact that the pursuit of dance is not only a privilege, but one that doesn’t necessarily bring happiness, at least as he imagines it.
+However, as that thought is still shrouded deep within the murky waters of his subconscious, he still has yet to even fully realize his own dissatisfaction let alone its source.

-This dissatisfaction lies at the root of his friendship with Quinn where, in exchange for ignoring all of the ways in which she is cruel with her distance, he has been able to find some vicarious satisfaction in her success.
-As Quinn spirals downwards, Bailey will remove himself from this dynamic and, now on his own, be forced to encounter that which he has been trying to ignore.
+This complexity lies at the root of his friendship with Quinn where, in exchange for having largely ignored all of the ways in which she can be cruel with her distance, he has been able to derive some vicarious satisfaction through her own successes and general pursuit.
+However, as Quinn spirals downwards throughout our first season, Bailey will be removed from this dynamic and forced to encounter all that which he has been trying to ignore.

 ANDREA